L game: Description

 The L game is a two-player game played on a board of 4×4 squares.
 Each player has a 3×2 L-shaped tetromino, and there are two 1×1 neutral pieces.

 Rules

 On each turn, a player must first move their L piece, and then may optionally move either one of the neutral pieces.
 The game is won by leaving the opponent unable to move their L piece to a new position.

-Pieces may not overlap or cover other pieces.
+Pieces may not overlap or cover other pieces, or let the pieces off the board.
 On moving the L piece, it is picked up and then placed in empty squares anywhere on the board.
 It may be rotated or even flipped over in doing so; the only rule is that it must end in a different position from the position it started—thus covering at least one square it did not previously cover.
 To move a neutral piece, a player simply picks it up then places it in an empty square anywhere on the board.